Battle of Zhizhi: Aftermath

 1,518 Xiongnu died, including Zhizhi and Zhizhi's wives.
 145 were captured and well over 1,000 surrendered.
 The soldiers were allowed to keep their booty and the surrendered Xiongnu were distributed to the fifteen kingdoms that participated in the battle.
 The following spring Gan Yanshou and Chen Tang arrived at Chang'an and presented Emperor Yuan of Han with Zhizhi's severed head.
 It was displayed on the city wall for ten days and then buried.
 Zhizhi was the only Xiongnu chanyu killed by the Chinese.

 Hypothetical Sino-Roman contact

-A hypothesis by the Sinologist Homer H. Dubs, according to which Roman legionaries clashed with Han troops during the battle and were resettled afterwards in a Chinese village named Liqian, has been rejected by modern historians and geneticists on the grounds of a critical appraisal of the ancient sources and recent DNA testings of the village people.
-However, this hypothesis was supported by Lev Gumilev.
+In 1941 Sinologist Homer H. Dubs proposed that Roman legionaries clashed with Han troops during the battle and were resettled afterwards in a Chinese village named Liqian.
+This theory was supported by Lev Gumilev.
+However, this has been rejected by modern historians and geneticists on the grounds of a critical appraisal of the ancient sources and recent DNA testings of the village people.

-A new hypothesis ("Greek Hoplites in an Ancient Chinese Siege", Journal of Asian History) from 2011 by Dr Christopher Anthony Matthew from the Australian Catholic University suggests that these strange warriors were not Roman legionaries, but hoplites from the Kingdom of Fergana also known as Alexandria Eschate or Dayuan which was one of the successor states of Alexander the Great's Macedonian Empire.
+In 2011 Dr Christopher Anthony Matthew from the Australian Catholic University suggested that these strange warriors were not Roman legionaries, but hoplites from the Kingdom of Fergana also known as Alexandria Eschate or Dayuan which was one of the successor states of Alexander the Great's Macedonian Empire.